gui88Abreu/envcanlib/README.md

 **envcanlib.downloadData**(IDs, start, end, method='hourly', path='', dataFormat='default', continuous=True,
 metaData=None)

-    Pull daily or hourly information from the Government of Canada official website of a specified period of time and store the data in the machine.
+    Pull daily or hourly information from the Government of Canada official website of a specified period of time and save the data in the disk.

     Parameters:

-        IDs : list of strings, array_like as type str
+        IDs : list of strings, array_like as str type

-            List of IDs.
+            List of staions  IDs.

-        start : tuple as type int
+        start : tuple as int type

             A tuple containing year and month to start.

-        end : tuple as type int
+        end : tuple as int type

             A tuple containing year and month to end.